audiocomp/docker-pycron/README.md

 ```
 busybox-openrc
+gcompat
 logrotate
 rsyslog
 ```

-Additional packages can be installed in the docker using `apt-get install`, or you can request they be added to the docker image.
+Additional packages can be installed in the docker using `apk add`, or you can request they be added to the docker image.

 ### Volume Maps